frobnitzem/hpl-hpcg/_episodes/05-hpcg.md

 marked `Performance Summary`, which include run-time, bandwidth (GB/s), and compute throughput (GFLOP/s).

+## What Happened?

+The HPCG input file doesn't say a lot about the underlying algorithm, but what's happening underneath are a series of computational tasks that are memory-bound.

+Memory-bound tasks are things like "scale a vector by 4" or "add two vectors."
+These require relatively little computation, but much more data-movement.

+When solving a sparse linear system, matrix-vector multiplications can be computed with the help of just a few elements from neighboring processors.
+The conjugate gradient algorithm is just a series of matrix multiplies and dot products that bring the answer closer to the solution.
+Thus, the timings for the overall solve are reflecting this memory bottleneck happening at each step.

 ## HPCG Input File

 The HPCG input file, `hpcg.dat` is comparatively simple.